-Concentrations are currently available in church history, theology, ethics, worship and music, pastoral care and counseling, Christian education, spiritual formation, evangelism, pastoral leadership, African American church leadership (interdisciplinary), LGBTQ+ studies (in collaboration with Chicago Theological Seminary, CTS), and peace studies (in collaboration with Anabaptist Mennonite Biblical Seminary, AMBS).
-Other concentrations are possible with appropriate faculty consultation and support.
+Concentrations are already approved in church history, theology, ethics, worship and music, pastoral care and counseling, Christian education, congregational leadership, Ecological Regeneration, LGBTQ+ studies (in collaboration with Chicago Theological Seminary, CTS), and peace studies (in collaboration with Anabaptist Mennonite Biblical Seminary, AMBS).
+Other concentrations may be possible with appropriate faculty consultation and support.